Last updated on October 25, 2019

 Alternative Blues Scale 3: The ‘Robben Ford’ Pentatonic

-One of the scales Robben Ford uses a lot to give a jazzier feel to a blues progress involves changing the b7 of the minor pentatonic for a natural 6 as follows:
+One of the scales Robben Ford uses a lot to give a jazzier feel to a blues progress involves swapping out the b7 of the minor pentatonic for a natural 6 as follows: